dahmadi/ML_Trading/README.md

 Implement an algorithmic trading strategy that uses machine learning to automate the trade decisions.
 Adjust the input parameters to optimize the trading algorithm.
 Train a new machine learning model and compare its performance to that of a baseline model.

+## Create an Evaluation Report

+In the previous sections, you updated your README.md file with your conclusions.
+To finish this section, add a summary evaluation report at the end of the README.md file.
+For this report, express your final conclusions and analysis.
+Support your findings by using the PNG images that you created.

+### Model 1

+Short Window = 4
+Long Window = 100
+Data Off Set = 3 Months

+F1 Scores:

+-1.0 : 0.07
+1.0  : 0.71

+### Model 2

+F1 Scores:

+-1.0 : 0.38
+1.0  : 0.61